cncf/tag-security/security-whitepaper/README.md

 ### Retrospective

-Release of the whitepaper, triggers a retrospective process that will assess what worked well, what we should do more and opportunities where we can improve.
+Release of the whitepaper triggers a retrospective process that will assess what worked well, what we should do more and opportunities where we can improve.
 The first retrospective led to creation of a survey to gauge the success of the whitepaper through answers to questions regarding the